-Who can use the procedures for extenuating circumstances?
+Who can use the Extenuating Circumstances procedure?

-This procedure does not apply to:
+*This Extenuating Circumstances Policy does not apply to:

-- Research Students: please contact your Supervisor in the first instance and refer to the student appeals procedure.
+- Research Students: Please contact your Supervisor in the first instance and refer to the student appeals procedure.

 How do I submit my claim?

-*21 calendar days for LPC/BPTC students.
+**21 calendar days for LPC students.